 The Application is to Re-APPLY for the scholarship after you lose it for a semester (newly admitted Undergraduate students who never attended MSU, Mankato do NOT need to apply)

-- The re-application must be submitted by current students who last date of the current s do not have the scholarship
+- The re-application must be submitted by current students who do not have the scholarship

 - You need to earn 12+ credits (Undergraduate) or 6+ (Graduate) with atleast grade D or Passing Grade

 - You need to maintain a semester GPA of 2.5 for Undergraduate and 3.0 for Graduate Students

 - All grades must be posted before a decision to award the scholarship is made

 - You need to submit the Application form prior to the semester you intend to have your scholarship back

 Appeal is to request that the scholarship should not be cancelled or denied for any reason.
 This must be done prior to the beginning of the semester you will NOT be receiving the scholarship.
 In other words, once you are notified of a scholarship cancellation, you must immediately submit a completed appeals form by the due date (as stated in your cancellation email).
 This must accompany supporting documents.

 We understand that things happen in student’s personal and academic life that may jeopardize the scholarship.
 For that, students who are cancelled may appeal to keep the scholarship in spite of failing to meet one or more requirements.